 Having high cortisol is also another reason.
 Stress can cause potassium depletion.
 In fact, I've had people who did advanced testing on their body's potassium levels, and they were eating a tremendous amount of foods rich in potassium.
 Because they are under great stress, their potassium stays low.
 So, when you are under stress, you even need more potassium.

-Sugar or high insulin also causes low potassium as there is a relationship between sugar, blood sugar, diabetes, and potassium.
+Sugar or high Fat Storing Hormone also causes low potassium as there is a relationship between sugar, blood sugar, diabetes, and potassium.
 You can even feel it with your heartbeat as it starts to go fast.

 7. Drinking Too Much Water